vippsas/vipps-developers/mp-migration-guide/invoice.md

 # Invoice to ePayment

-Read more about the transition to one platform [here](https://developer.mobilepay.dk/docs/invoice/transition-to-one-platform).
-Below you can find comparison between the existing MobilePay Invoice API and the new [ePayment API](/docs/APIs/epayment-api) replacing MobilePay Invoice.
+Read more about the transition to one platform on the [MobilePay site](https://developer.mobilepay.dk/docs/invoice/transition-to-one-platform).
+Below, you can find comparison between the existing MobilePay Invoice API and the new [ePayment API](/docs/APIs/epayment-api) replacing MobilePay Invoice.

 Visit our [Recommended flows](https://developer.vippsmobilepay.com/docs/vipps-solutions/) section to see the recommended flow for [invoice](/docs/vipps-solutions/invoice-through-epayments/).